mpantogi/simpler-shopping-cart/README.md

 # simpler-shopping-cart

-A **Next.js** (Node 21) shopping cart application to demonstrate adding products to cart, applying discounts, and submitting an order to a provided Dockerized API.
+A **Next.js** shopping cart application that interacts with a Dockerized REST API.
+Users can browse products, add items to a cart, apply discounts, and place orders with real-time totals.

 ## Table of Contents